Grottasöngr: Prose Edda

 Snorri relates in the Prose Edda that Skjöldr ruled the country that we today call Denmark.
 Skjöldr had a son named Friðleifr who succeeded him on the throne.
-Friðleifr had a son who was named Fróði who became king after Friðleifr, and this was at the time when Caesar Augustus proclaimed peace on earth and the Christian figure Jesus was born.
+Friðleifr had a son who was named Fróði who became king after Friðleifr, and this was at the time when Caesar Augustus proclaimed peace on earth and Christ was born.
 The same peace ruled in Scandinavia, but there it was called Fróði's peace.
 The North was so peaceful that no man hurt another, even if he met his father's or his brother's killer, free or tied.
 No man was a robber and a golden ring could rest on the moor of Jelling for a long time.

 King Fróði visited Sweden and its king Fjölnir, and from Fjölnir he bought two enslaved gýgjar named Fenja and Menja who were big and strong.
 In Denmark, there was a pair of magical mill stones; the man who ground with them could ask them to produce anything he wished.
 However, they were so big that no man was strong enough to use them.
 This mill was called "Grótti" and it had been given to Fróði by Hengikjopt.

 Fróði had Fenja and Menja tied to the mill and asked them to grind gold, peace and happiness for himself.
 Then he gave them neither rest nor sleep longer than the time of a song or the silence of the cuckoo.
 In revenge Fenja and Menja started to sing a song named the "song of Grótti" (the poem itself) and before they ended it, they had produced a host led by a sea-king named Mysing.
 Mysing attacked Fróði during the night, killed him, and left with rich booty.
 This was the end of the Fróði peace.

 Mysing took Grótti as well as Fenja and Menja and asked them to grind salt.
 At midnight, they asked Mysing if he did not have salt enough, but he asked them to grind more.
 They only ground for a short while before the ships sank.
 A giant whirlpool (maelstrom from mal "mill" and ström "stream") was formed as the sea started rushing through the center of the mill stone.
 Then the sea begun turning salt.

 Post-Christianisation folklore

 Modified forms of the tale are found as stories such as Why the Sea Is Salt, collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr.

-In Orcadian and Shetlandic folklore, the gýgjar are renamed 'Grotti Finnie' and 'Grotti Minnie' who are two witches that create the a whirlpool in the Pentland Firth, named the Swelkie.
+In Orcadian and Shetlandic folklore, the gýgjar are renamed 'Grotti Finnie' and 'Grotti Minnie' who are two witches that create a whirlpool in the Pentland Firth, named the Swelkie.